TaaniBravo/consulting-scheduler/README.md

 ## Getting Started

 ### Step 0 - Using the WGU VM
 With the WGU VM you should be able to just the run the app and skip the rest of these steps.
+If you are unable to login then make sure that `src/main/resources/db/config.properties` has the correct username and password.

 ### Step 1 - Installing dependencies